What is a Fulbright Fellowship?

 The purpose of the Fulbright program is to increase mutual understanding between people of the United States and other countries through the exchange of persons, knowledge, and skills.
 Approximately 1,900 grants are available to over 140 countries.
 The award includes monthly stipends based on living costs in the host country, supplemental health and accident insurance, and book and research allowances.
 Round-trip transportation is also provided.
 Applications are available on the Fulbright Fellowship website.
 Students pursuing a graduate degree at the University of Minnesota must apply through the Graduate School Fellowship Office.

-The UMN campus deadline for 2022-23 application is August 25, 2021.
+The UMN campus deadline for 2023-34 applications is Wednesday, August 24, 2022 by 12:00pm CT.
 Following this deadline, students will have on-campus interviews with a Fulbright faculty committee in early- to mid-September.

 Who Is Eligible?